 My name is Jack Elliott, an associate professor at Cornell University where I teach studios on design and conduct research on environmental issues in the built environment.
-Since I began at Cornell in 1998, I use the designed object or building, situated in a real-world context, to stimulate discourse, pull technology, and create impactful interventions.
+Throughout my academic career, I use the designed object or building, situated in a real-world context, to stimulate discourse, pull technology, and create impactful interventions.